masolimano/maneage/README-hacking.md

 Package management
 ------------------

 It is important to have control of the environment of the project.
-The current template builds the higher-level programs (for example GNU Bash, GNU Make, GNU AWK and domain-specific software) it needs, then sets `PATH` so the analysis is done only with the project's built software.
+Maneage currently builds the higher-level programs (for example GNU Bash, GNU Make, GNU AWK and domain-specific software) it needs, then sets `PATH` so the analysis is done only with the project's built software.
 But currently the configuration of each program is in the Makefile rules that build it.
 This is not good because a change in the build configuration does not automatically cause a re-build.
 Also, each separate project on a system needs to have its own built tools (that can waste a lot of space).

 A good solution is based on the [Nix package